-If the person with a bench warrant is facing felony charges in Nevada, it is more likely that police will actively search for the person to arrest him/her.
-And if the person is no longer in state, local police may even seek him/her out in order to extradite him/her back to Nevada.
+If the person with a bench warrant is facing felony charges, it is more likely that police will actively search for the person to arrest him/her.
+And if the person is no longer in state, local police may even seek him/her out to extradite him/her back to Nevada.

 Once a Nevada bench warrant is quashed, the underlying criminal case is resumed.
-At that point the defense attorney and prosecution can try to negotiate a resolution, or else the case will go to trial.
-Read more information about Nevada bench warrants.
+At that point, the defense attorney and prosecution can try to negotiate a resolution, or else the case will go to trial.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.